October 24, 2018, Massachusetts Institute of Technology

 The researchers then explored the idea of "mechanopriming" the cells so that they would produce more of the necessary factors.
 Over the past decade, Van Vliet and other researchers have shown that varying the mechanical properties of surfaces on which stem cells are grown can affect their differentiation into mature cell types.
 However, in this study, for the first time, she showed that mechanical properties can also affect the factors that stem cells secrete before committing to a specific tissue cell lineage.

-Usually, removed from the body are grown on a flat sheet of glass or stiff plastic.
+Usually, stem cells removed from the body are grown on a flat sheet of glass or stiff plastic.
 The MIT team decided to try growing the cells on a polymer called PDMS and to vary its mechanical properties to see how that would affect the cells.
 They designed materials that varied in both their stiffness and their viscosity, which is a measure of how quickly the material stretches when stress is applied.

 The researchers found that MSCs grown on materials with mechanical properties most similar that of bone marrow produced the greatest number of the factors necessary to induce HPSPCs to differentiate into mature blood cells.